-Growing up, I shared a room with my older sister.
-I was always envious of the way she fell asleep the moment she got into bed.
-It was a freaky gift I’ve always tried to replicate, to no avail.
-The problem is, I often find it hard to shut my brain off at night — whether I'm stressed out or simply excited about something — so falling asleep has never come easily.
+I shared a room with my older sister growing up, and I was always envious of the way she fell asleep the moment she got into bed.
+I often find it hard to shut my brain off at night — whether I'm stressed out or simply excited about something — so falling asleep has never come easily.

-A few years ago, my mom picked it up for me, and even though I’ll admit I was skeptical at first, I figured it was worth a try.
-The Homedics sound machine she got me has a built-in radio and features six soothing sounds to lull you into a peaceful slumber.
+My mom picked it up for me a few years ago, and even though I’ll admit I was skeptical at first, I figured it was worth a try.
+The HoMedics sound machine she got me has a built-in radio and features six soothing sounds to lull you into a peaceful slumber.

 Stuff We Love

 I've always found that listening to rain is relaxing.
 So, I immediately gravitated to that particular sound and initially set the machine’s timer for an hour at a time.